ElevatorPitchEssentials.com > Elevator Pitch 101

 As much as is possible, an effective elevator pitch is also specific and tangible.

-Every version of an effective elevator pitch must convey the same basic message.
+Every version of an effective elevator pitch conveys the same basic message.

 9. Conversational